the-augmented-leadership-manifesto/the-augmented-leadership-manifesto.github.io/README.md

 This site is a mirror of the content of [rosho.world](https://rosho.world/en/manifesto/the-augmented-leadership-manifesto), which we will adjust if necessary.
 Thank you for your interest and participation!

-The Augmented Leadership Manifesto is a community edition.
+The Augmented Leadership Manifesto is a collaborative effort.

-See copyright and license in LICENSE.md.
+See copyright and license in [content/license.md](content/license.md)